 tutorial, study guide, commentary, web links

-Unconditional Surrender (1961 is the third and final volume in Evelyn Waugh’s trilogy Sword of Honour.
+Unconditional Surrender (1961 is the third and final volume in Evelyn Waugh’s trilogy Sword of Honour following Men at Arms and Officers and Gentlemen.
 The events of the novel are very loosely based on Evelyn Waugh’s own experiences of his Second World War service between 1939 and 1945.
 For a detailed examination of the parallels and constructive differences, see the excellent introduction and explanatory notes to the Penguin edition of Sword of Honour edited by Angus Calder.

 Unconditional Surrender – commentary